-- Develop, deploy, and support advanced security features for our products and services. - Manage security events in the field.
+- Develop, deploy, and support advanced security features for our products and services - Manage security events in the field.
 Philips participates in industry and government collaborations to help ensure product innovations and clinical information is produced and available at the highest level of quality, availability, and confidentiality.

 We implement security within a heavily regulated medical device industry and global climate.
-Government regulations (e.g., those of the US Food and Drug Administration (FDA), European Commission2, UK digital security department3, and the Chinese National Medical Products Administration) require that hardware and software changes be subjected to rigorous verification and validation to ensure high safety and performance standards are met in all Philips medical devices.
+Government regulations (e.g., those of the U.S. Food and Drug Administration and the Chinese National Medical Products Administration) require that hardware and software changes be subjected to rigorous verification and validation to ensure high safety and performance standards are met in all Philips medical devices4.